Skip to content

 await context.audioWorklet.addModule(EXAMPLE_WORKLET_PATH);

-// create the synthesizer
+// Create the synthesizer

 const synth = new WorkletSynthesizer(context);